 Day and Evening Programs available - see application for details.

-The application deadline for next semester's evening program has been extended until January 25, 2016.
+The application deadline for next semester's evening program has been extended.
+Contact the Program Director for information.

 The Medical Assisting program provides training in both the administrative and the clinical procedures generally performed in the medical office.
 Job functions include patient intake and scheduling, bookkeeping and medical record management.
 Clinical duties involve performing specific diagnostic laboratory procedures, administering medications and assisting with minor surgical procedures under the direction of a physician/clinician.